2022 Seedling Sale Orders Are Now Closed!

+You can learn about bare root seedling care (as well as other tree-related advice) in the Fairfax County Tree Basics Booklet from NVSWCD and the Fairfax County Tree Commission.
 Keep the roots moist and plant your seedlings as soon as possible.
 We provide a planting guide when you pick up your seedlings.
 Dig a hole wider than it is deep.
 We recommend watering throughout the summer for the first year, especially if your tree or shrub is in direct sunlight.
 Fertilizer is not needed.
 A light top-dressing of leaf mulch is optional.

 How fast will they grow?

 The seedlings typically start out in a dormant state, but when cared for properly, they can grow into lovely landscape specimens faster than you think.
 Each species has a different growing speed.
 Since it can be difficult to protect a small first-year seedling from mowers, deer, rabbits and – occasionally – human feet, we include two of every species in the packages.